 Harry Potter and the Goblet of Fire

-These titles aren’t worth as much as the first three.
-However, they can still be valuable with the right edition and especially if they’re signed.
+While these titles are worth less than the first three, certain editions can still be valuable, especially if they’re signed.
 Limited edition copies of Goblet of Fire are relatively rare, but if you can pick up the Bloomsbury UK edition or Scholastic’s US edition, these could hold more value.
 They’re distinguishable by their unique illustrations, and they need to be signed by the illustrator to be worth thousands.

 As for a regular copy of Goblet of Fire, you’re going to want Rowling’s signature for it to be worth anything (even if it’s a first edition).
 With this, the books can be worth over $10,000.